The Bad Guys: Reign of Chaos: Plot

-During an inmate transportation, several policemen are attacked and killed by assassins, where a former gangster's boss named No Sang-sik is freed.
-After capturing some of the prisoners, Oh Goo-tak, who is the former boss of an unusual special forces unit called "Crime Unit", is called by the head officer.
+During an inmate transportation, a truck collided with the prison transport bus.
+It is reveled that this collision was pre-planned and several policemen were attacked and killed by men in suits.
+A former gangster's boss named No Sang-sik is freed amongst others in the prison transport bus.
+After capturing some of the escaped prisoners, Oh Goo-tak, who is the former boss of an unusual special forces unit called "Crime Unit", is called by the Police Chief.

-The head officer tells that Sang-Sik was about to testify the real leader of the yakuza, and tells Oh to reassemble his unit and capture them.
-Oh hires Woong-Cheol, a former crimefighter serving time in prison, and Yoo-Sung, a former police officer, to capture them.
-The duo are also promised for a reduction of their prison sentence if they manage to capture them.
-The unit soon manage to capture one of the prisoners named Kwak No-soon/Jessica, who later becomes a part of the unit as she has useful information which helps the team to close in one of the escaped prisoners named Kim Chang-min.
+The Police Chief tells Oh Goo-tak that Sang-Sik was about to testify the real leader of the yakuza, and tells Oh Goo-tak to reassemble his unit of misfit to capture them.
+Oh Goo-tak hires Woong-Cheol, a muscleman for a crime syndicate serving time in prison, and Yoo-Sung, a former police officer serving time in prison, to capture them.
+It is revealed that Woong-cheol accepted this mission as he wants to settle a score with the gangster's boss for killing his best friend Nam Myeong-seok.
+The duo are promised a reduction of their prison sentences if they manage to capture the escapees.
+The unit soon manage to capture one of the prisoners named Kwak No-soon/Jessica, who later becomes a part of the unit as she has useful information which helps the team to close in one of the other escaped prisoners named Kim Chang-min.